 Attendance is mandatory for 75 % of the lectures.

 Two group presentations of the field work results in class: 1) preliminary findings, 2) final analysis

 Portfolio assessment consisting of: 1) an individual reflection paper, and 2) a group report based on fieldwork.
 One grade is given for the portfolio.
 The entire portfolio must be completed in the teaching semester.

 A selection of book chapters and articles will be made available on Canvas/Leganto.

 - Teaching language

-Annelise Ly & Kristin Rygg, Department of professional and intercultural communication (FSK)
+Annelise Ly (main course responsible) & Kristin Rygg, Department of professional and intercultural communication (FSK)